 - 0 (no hazard) health

 - blank for specific hazards.

-Liquid Nitrogen Safety Alarms
+Nitrogen Safety Alarms

 The danger of asphyxiation in enclosed areas when liquid nitrogen or any cryogenic gas is stored or utilized can be minimized by installing oxygen depletion safety alarms.
 The oxygen depletion alarms are designed to measure and alarm before the oxygen concentration in an enclosed space is dangerous to human life.
 By installing these devices you can provide employee’s adequate warning before entering an enclosed area where the oxygen level may have dropped below the OSHA standard of 19.5%.

 For example the Oxygen Deficiency Alarm for Low Temperatures is designed to protect employees and customers near stored inert gases like cylinders of nitrogen, argon, or helium.
 It meets all OSHA requirements for safety.

 The Oxygen Deficiency Alarm for Low Temperature has the same features, meets all the same OSHA requirements, and is designed to be used in refrigerators or freezers down to -50ºC.

 The RAD-0002-ZR utilizes a zirconium dioxide oxygen sensor allowing it to measure oxygen concentrations at extremely low temperatures.
 The inclusion of this new sensor allows the RAD-0002-ZR to be installed in applications requiring safety monitoring in those extremely low temperatures like food and cryogenic storage.

 Portable Nitrogen Safety Devices